 Format and options

 The default format is html / web style (link to sign-up page), please go for it if you can.
 It includes a contents list and reduces the chance of links being broken over two lines, plus should look a little better.
-The plain text version takes up less space and will be helpful if you tend to get display oddities with html emails, but the link shortening feature may annoy some spam filters.
+The plain text version, on the other hand, takes up less space and will help if you tend to get display oddities with html emails.
+(The link shortening feature which could trigger spam filters has been retired for now.)
 ‘Plain text’ sign up.

 There is a third mailing list option, ‘Paid’, covering re-use by voluntary organisations or a subscription from sector suppliers, consultants etc. See More Details below, or go to Paid sub/licence sign-up (html by default).

 Some comments from newsletter readers: